 Where did they come from?
 How did they multiply so rapidly?
 More importantly, what can you do to get rid of them?
 Anyone who has fought the snail battle knows it is a tough one, but there are things you can do to keep them at bay.

-Where They Come From
+Where Do They Come From?

-How They Multiply
+How Do They Multiply?

 Another option is to put snail-eating fish in your tank.
-Any respectable Clown or Yo-Yo Loach would give their right fin for a snail dinner.
+Any respectable Clown loach or Yo-Yo Loach would give their right fin for a snail dinner.
 They will sift through the gravel, sucking any snail they find right out of its shell.
 Loaches will even dive under the substrate in their snail hunting quest.
 Labyrinth fish, such as Bettas and Gouramis, will also eat snails.
-However, they are not as adept at tracking them down in their home under the gravel.
+However, they are not as adept at tracking them down in the gravel.

 Lastly, remember the equation, less food = fewer snails.
-Reduce the amount of food your fish are given and there will not be as much left over for the snails.
+Reduce the amount of food your fish are given, and there will not be as much leftover for the snails.

-- Alum – Soak using one gallon of water and two tablespoons of alum.
+- Alum: Soak using one gallon of water and two tablespoons of alum.
 Soak plants for two to three days, then rinse well before planting in the tank.